The two-loop Higgs impact factor: Comparison with explicit results in general kinematics

 where the parameter $\varepsilon$ keeps track of the transcendental weight and $x=-t/m_H^2$.
 The 2dHPLs obey linear differential equations\footnote{The set of functions in $\vec{f}$ might be suitably extended to include 2dHPLs that do not appear in the amplitudes, but do arise in the derivatives with respect to $v$ and $x$.}

-where we obtained the matrices $\mathbf{M_v}$ and $\mathbf{M_x}$ by computing the derivatives of the 2dHPL were computed with \texttt{PolyLogTools}.
+where we obtained the matrices $\mathbf{M_v}$ and $\mathbf{M_x}$ by computing the derivatives of the 2dHPL with \texttt{PolyLogTools}.
 The boundary conditions were computed by evaluating the 2dHPL at the point $(v=1/4,x=1)$ using \texttt{GiNaC} \cite{Vollinga:2004sn}.
-We solve the systems above in a generalised series expansion around $v\to0$, by expanding
+We solve the systems above in a generalised series expansion around $v\to0$ with

 where $\mathbf{M_v^{(0)}}$ is a matrix of rational numbers.
 We use the package \texttt{DiffExp} \cite{Hidding:2020ytt} to transport the boundary conditions to $v\to 0$, where they diverge logarithmically